andersnoren/vermeer/README.md

 # van Gogh

-van Gogh is a Linktree-style profile theme with an eyegrabbing marquee effect on the site title.
+van Gogh is a profile theme with a unique design and eyegrabbing marquee effect.
 Add a photograph, a short bio and your links, and your profile page is ready to go.
 It comes with 13 different color schemes to choose from.

 ![van Gogh](https://github.com/andersnoren/van-gogh/blob/main/screenshot.jpg)